 If you start a Bachelor's Program, proof of a practical previous education of 12 weeks (1 year for dual study programs) is generally required.
 This is also called a basic and specialist internship.

-This practical pevious education must be recognised by a supervising examiner in your department.
+This practical pevious education must be recognised by the program officer of your course of study.
 Special recognition forms are available for this from the department secretariats.
-You must present your supervising examiner with proof of practical previous training (certificate from the internship office describing the activities and duration) and an application for recognition.
+You must present your program officer of your course of study the application form for recognition together with the proof of practical previous training (certificate from the internship office describing the activities and duration).

 After the recognition the recognition form has to be handed in at the examination office, where the recognition is registered in the QIS.